-Brain atrophy linked with cognitive decline in diabetesSeptember 12th, 2013 in Diabetes /
+Brain atrophy linked with cognitive decline in diabetesSeptember 12, 2013 in Medicine & Health / Diabetes

 New research has shown that cognitive decline in people with Type 2 Diabetes is likely due to brain atrophy, or shrinkage, that resembles patterns seen in the early stages of Alzheimer's disease.